|

 of the Laurentian experience, whether it be a question of human

+resources or natural resources.
 The town of Saint-Sauveur (within

 an easy hour's drive from Montréal) is in the Laurentian